 Best Hotels in Havana

 From oceanfront resorts in Havana to the lovingly restored, majestic properties that allow guests to savor the history of the city, there’s a lot to choose from when it comes to Havana hotels.
-These are our recommendations for the top 3 hotels in Havana for every style of travel:
+These are our recommendations for the best hotels in Havana for every style of travel:

 - Best modern luxury hotel in Havana: Iberostar Grand Packard